 - How much capital is being used.
 The individual figures can change dramatically in a short space of time but the total net assets (assets less liabilities) would only do so if the business was making large profits or losses.
 Any profits not paid out as dividends are shown in the retained profit column.

 What the balance sheet doesn’t do is show day-to-day transactions or the current profitability of the business.
-However, many of its figures relate to (or are affected by) the state of play with Profit and Loss transactions on a given date.
+However, many of its figures relate to (or are affected by) Profit and Loss transactions on a given date.

 The balance sheet is comprised of the following: